‘Wonka’ waltzes to $39 million opening, propelled by Chalamet’s starring role

 “It shows you the power of a star, and it also shows you the power of a star going out and working a movie,” said Jeffrey Goldstein, distribution chief for Warner Bros.
 “Having him out there after the strikes were over was a win for him and a win for the movie.”

-Goldstein expects “Wonka” to be the go-to choice for families over the holidays.
+Goldstein expects “Wonka” to be the go-to choice from families over the holidays.
 Its main competition for kids will be Universal Pictures’ animated “Migration.”

 “Wonka,” directed by Paul King of “Paddington” and “Paddington 2,” is a prequel to 1971’s “Willy Wonka and the Chocolate Factory,” with Chalamet starring as a young Wonka trying to open a candy store.
 Its ensemble cast includes Hugh Grant, Olivia Colman and Keegan-Michael Key.